-Multiported disk arrays can be connected to host systems through multiple paths.
+Disk arrays can be connected to host systems through multiple paths.
 To detect the various paths to a disk, DMP uses a mechanism that is specific to each supported array.
 DMP can also differentiate between different enclosures of a supported array that are connected to the same host system.

-See "Discovering and configuring newly added disk devices" on page 82.
+See "Discovering and configuring newly added disk devices" on page 87.

-The multipathing policy that is used by DMP depends on the characteristics of the disk array.
+The multi-pathing policy that is used by DMP depends on the characteristics of the disk array.